Skip to Main Content

 tenured and tenure-track faculty, PhD students, and Postdoctoral researchers.

-Researchers may not share the data with individuals not registered and approved by the Kilts Center, including any student in an undergraduate or master’s program.
+Eligible researchers may not share the data with individuals not registered and approved by the Kilts Center, including any student in an undergraduate or master’s program.
 These access limitations are Nielsen / NielsenIQ's policies.

-The Nielsen Datasets
+About The Nielsen Datasets

 Data is from a partnership between Nielsen / NielsenIQ, and the Kilts Center for Marketing at the Chicago Booth School of Business.